 - WFLUX should be specified to explicitly treat fresh water fluxes in the model.
 In this case, precipitation data must be prepared as input data. - RUNOFF enables river discharge to be treated.
-River run-off data should be given as external data. - WADJ imposes conservation of sea water volume of the ocean sea ice system. - SFLUXW computes equivalent temperature and salinity fluxes due to fresh water flux b.
-Input data element name units usage precipitation Precipitation $g s^{-1} cm^{-2}$ WFLUX river discharge RiverDischargeRate ${\rm g}{\rm s}^{-1}{\rm cm}^{-2}$ RUNOFF
+River run-off data should be given as external data. - WADJ imposes conservation of sea water volume of the ocean sea ice system.

+b.
+Input data

 When WFLUX and RUNOFF options are specified, time series of precipitation and river run-off data must be prepared, respectively.
+Users can use namelist nml_force_snowfall (Table 14.9) to control whether snowfall data is read individually or not.
+The freshwater flux read from "Precipitation" data is regarded as rainfall if the users explicitly specify the snowfall data.
 Data on a structured lattice should be prepared in the single precision direct access format with a constant time interval.
 Attributes of the data are specified by nml_force_data.
-Name and units assumed by the model are summarized in Table 14.9.
+Name and units assumed by the model are summarized in Table 14.10.